Biographies Characteristics Analysis

 Explanation:

-All values at it will have a minus sign.
-That is the sign x affects the sign y.
-If the independent variable is a positive number, then the function is positive; if the independent variable is a negative number, then the function is negative: f(–x) = –f(x).
+All meanings at it will have a minus sign.
+That is a sign x influences the sign y.
+If the independent variable is a positive number, then the function is positive, if the independent variable is a negative number, then the function is negative: f(–x) = –f(x).

 The graph of the function is symmetrical about the origin.
 This is an odd function.